AbhishekPednekar84/personal-blog-site/content/linux-vps-deployment2.md

 We will now be able to access our website in spite of disconnecting from our terminal.

 That's it!
 We now have a fully functional Flask site running in production.
-As next steps, we can add a custom domain and secure our site by adding https.
+As next steps, we can add a custom domain and secure our site with `https`.
 Those, however, are out of scope for this series of posts.
-In a future post, we will see how to install and set up a PostgreSQL database on the server (for our application) rather than using ElephantSQL.

-Please be aware that the DigitalOcean droplet will be destroyed in the near future.
-So the URL [http://206.189.132.233](http://206.189.132.233) may not be available depending on when you are reading this post.
+Please be aware that the DigitalOcean droplet used in this post will be destroyed in the near future.
+So the URL [http://206.189.132.233](http://206.189.132.233) may not be accessible depending on when you are reading this post.